 Best Sports Spread Betting Sites

-Sports spread betting offers a completely different and fascinating alternative to regular fixed-odds wagering.
-Its popularity has been growing in the UK for some time now, and – as such – more and more betting sites are starting to offer it.
-We’ve tested those platforms extensively, and identified your very best options.
+Sports spread betting is a completely different and fascinating alternative to regular fixed odds betting.
+Its popularity has been growing in the UK for some time now, and as such more and more betting sites are starting to offer it.
+We've tested these platforms extensively and come up with the best options for you.

-In this article, we’ll identify the UK’s best sports spread betting sites, and what specifically makes them so good.
-We’ll also give you a comprehensive overview of spread betting, including how it works, the markets it’s available on, and how it differs from the regular fixed-odds variety.
+In this article, we'll identify the best sports spread betting sites in the UK and what makes them so good.
+We'll also give you a comprehensive overview of spread betting, including how it works, the markets it's available on, and how it differs from the regular fixed odds variety.

 Show More